(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 - Introduce concepts of revolving credit, fees, and interest rates (and the effect of compound interest)

 - Discuss the impact of credit scores and credit history

 - Explain how it can take years to repair mistakes made with a credit card

-Learning how to read and understand a credit report and manage a credit card (starting with a debit card) while students are still living at home makes the transition to a credit card easier.
+Learning how to read and understand a credit report and manage a credit card (starting with a debit card) while your young adult is still living at home makes the transition to a credit card easier.